mdn/content/files/en-us/learn/accessibility/what_is_accessibility/index.md

 A good foundation of accessibility for people with cognitive impairments includes:

 - Delivering content in more than one way, such as by text-to-speech or by video.
-- Easily understood the content, such as text written using plain-language standards.
+- Easily understood content, such as text written using plain-language standards.
 - Focusing attention on important content.
 - Minimizing distractions, such as unnecessary content or advertisements.
 - Consistent webpage layout and navigation.